(FoRCE): Powering clinical trials research through a secure and integrated data

-Working in the ICU means Dr. David Maslove often has just minutes to make a decision regarding what type of treatment or therapy his critically ill patients will receive.
+Working in the ICU means Dr. David Maslove often has just minutes to make a decision about the type of treatment his critically ill patients will receive.

-To do this, many different types of clinical data are collected, such as electrocardiograms, vital signs, lab tests, x-rays and many more.
-Most data are recorded both in paper charts and electronic medical records and some, such as physiologic waveforms recorded in the ICU, are typically discarded, making it difficult to utilize for clinical trials and research.
+To do this, many types of clinical data are collected: electrocardiograms, vital signs, lab tests, x-rays and more.
+Most data are recorded both in paper charts and electronic medical records and some, such as physiologic waveforms, are typically discarded, making it difficult to utilize for clinical trials and research.

-Maslove, a clinician scientist with the Departments of Medicine and Critical Care Medicine at Queen’s University and Intensivist at Kingston General Hospital, is conducting research to better understand the role big data can play in developing efficient, tailored treatment for critically ill patients.
-His goal is to use the data collected to help inform which patients could most benefit from different types of treatments, integrating research with real-time treatment.
+Dr. Maslove, a clinician scientist with the departments of medicine and critical care medicine at Queen’s University and Intensivist at Kingston General Hospital, is conducting research to better understand the role big data can play in developing tailored treatment for critically ill patients by integrating research with real-time treatment.

 The inspiration for his SOSCIP-supported research project was born out of frustration.

-With support from SOSCIP, Ontario Centres of Excellence, NSERC and Indoc Research through the R&D Smart Computing R&D Challenge, Maslove gained access to SOSCIP’s advanced computing platforms, particularly the Large Memory System, to build what he describes as “a living, breathing database of critical illness physiology.”
+With support from the Smart Computing R&D Challenge, Dr. Maslove gained access to SOSCIP’s Large Memory System to build what he describes as “a living, breathing database of critical illness physiology”.

-The potential impact of the research could be significant, reducing unnecessary duplication of data that is so often required for researchers conducting clinical trials.
-Making more efficient use of resource allocation, the project will enable seamless and secure integration of research findings into clinical practice, which is especially crucial in an ICU setting where the best course of treatment needs to be determined within minutes.
+By making efficient use of resource allocation, the project will enable seamless and secure integration of research findings into clinical practice, which is especially crucial in an ICU setting.

-In the long-term, Maslove’s research could support the development of software that is adopted more broadly, including outside of the ICU, to support and encourage sharing of data knowledge that could jointly inform future treatment and research trials simultaneously, without the need to duplicate data collection.
+Dr. Maslove’s research could support the development of software that is adopted more broadly to support sharing data knowledge that could simultaneously inform future treatment and research trials.